Dharmendra: 1960–1969: Early career and rise to prominence

-Dharmendra was the winner of Filmfare magazine's nationally organised new talent award and went to Mumbai from Punjab, to work in the movie promised, being the award winner, but the movie was never made.
-He later made his debut with Arjun Hingorani's Dil Bhi Tera Hum Bhi Tere in 1960.
-He had a supporting role in the film Boy Friend in 1961, and was cast as the romantic interest in several films between 1960 and 1967.
+Dharmendra is the winner of Filmfare magazine's nationally organised new talent award and went to Mumbai from Punjab to work in the movie.
+However, it was never made.
+He later made his film debut in 1960 with Arjun Hingorani's romantic drama Dil Bhi Tera Hum Bhi Tere.
+The film largely went unnoticed and as a result, did not perform that well at the box office.
+He saw his first commercial success in 1961 with Ramesh Saigal's Shola Aur Shabnam and followed it with hits, such as Mohan Kumar's Anpadh (1962) and Bimal Roy's Bandini (1963), which won National Film Award for Best Feature Film in Hindi.